alanyeok/sql4es/README.md

 ### sql4es: JDBC driver for Elasticsearch

-Sql-for-Elasticsearch (sql4es) is a jdbc 4.1 driver for **Elasticsearch 2.0 - 2.4** implementing the majority of the JDBC interfaces: Connection, Statement, PreparedStatment, ResultSet, Batch and DataBase- /  ResultSetMetadata.
+Sql-for-Elasticsearch (sql4es) is a jdbc 4.1 driver for **Elassandra 5.5** implementing the majority of the JDBC interfaces: Connection, Statement, PreparedStatment, ResultSet, Batch and DataBase- /  ResultSetMetadata.
 The screenshot below shows SQLWorkbenchJ with a selection of SQL statements that can be executed using the driver.
 As of version 0.8.2.3 the driver supports Shield allowing the use of credentials and SSL.

 ![SQLWorkbenchJ screenshot with examples](release/workbench_examples.png)